 A purchase requisition is a document used by employees when they need to purchase or order something on behalf of their company.
 It will be used to inform managers to get authorisation, then subsequently to inform finance, ...

-A Purchase Order System enables organisations to digitally create, track, manage and approve Purchase Orders.
-Our software simplifies and streamlines the entire ordering process, automating tasks and removing the reliance ...
+A purchase order system enables organisations to digitally create, track, manage and approve purchase orders.
+Our software simplifies and streamlines the entire ordering process, automating tasks and removing the reliance on ...